trustedanalytics/atk/doc/source/ds_dflw.rst

 ==============

 A Titan graph is created by exporting it from a seamless graph.
-For futher information, as well as Titan graph attributes and methods, see the API section on :ref:`Titan Graph <python_api/graphs/graph-titan/index>`.
+For further information, as well as Titan graph attributes and methods, see the API section on :ref:`Titan Graph <python_api/graphs/graph-titan/index>`.

 .. _Graph_Analytics: